GuideDog: A Real-World Egocentric Multimodal Dataset for Blind and Low-Vision Accessibility-Aware Guidance: Experiment Details

 \subsection{Evaluation Prompts}

-There are two main types of models used for evaluation: the general MLLM and the SM model.
-For each model, we configured both 0-shot and 3-shot prompts. \Cref{fig:prompt_apdx_guidedog}, \Cref{fig:prompt_apdx_guidedog_few}, \Cref{fig:prompt_apdx_guidedog_sm}, and \Cref{fig:prompt_apdx_guidedog_sm_few}, correspond to each of these configurations, respectively.
-Additionally, we adopted GPT-Eval to semantically evaluate the results of these models.
-We configured the prompt based on study \cite{yu2023mm} and designed it to assign scores ranging from 0 to 1, as shown in \Cref{fig:prompt_apdx_guidedog_gpteval}.
+We evaluate two main model types: the general MLLM and the SM model.
+For each model, we configured both 0-shot and 3-shot prompts. \Cref{fig:prompt_apdx_guidedog}, \Cref{fig:prompt_apdx_guidedog_few}, \Cref{fig:prompt_apdx_guidedog_sm}, and \Cref{fig:prompt_apdx_guidedog_sm_few} show these four configurations, respectively.
+Additionally, we adopted GPT-Eval to semantically evaluate the outputs of these models.
+We designed the prompt based on \citet{yu2023mm} to assign scores ranging from 0 to 1, as shown in \Cref{fig:prompt_apdx_guidedog_gpteval}.